slimtoolkit/slim/README.md

 Example: `docker-slim info 6f74095b68c9`

+See the `USAGE DETAILS` section for more details.
+You can also get additional information about the parameters running `docker-slim`.
+Run `docker-slim` without any parameters and you'll get a high level overview of the available commands.
+Run a `docker-slim` command without any parameters and you'll get more information about that command (e.g., `docker-slim build`).

 ## QUICK SECCOMP EXAMPLE

 If you want to auto-generate a Seccomp profile AND minify your image use the `build` command.
 If you only want to auto-generate a Seccomp profile (along with other interesting image metadata) use the `profile` command.